NikolaDucak/caps-log/README.md

 ```

 ## Planned work
-- [ ] emojis? unicode support ok? need to switch to wstring?
+**may or may not be implement, i might just give up on these**
+- [ ] feat: preview window focuses parts of the text that matches tag or task selected
 - [ ] feat: add ability to toggle tags from clog directly instead of opening the editor
-- [ ] feat: displaying different years than current is not fully functional
 - [ ] feat: repeat events: forgettable things like birthdays and anniversaries are highlighted if user wants to do so.

-lower priority work:
 - [ ] feat: shift + J/K skip whole month
-- [ ] feat: preview window focuses parts of the text that matches tag or task selected
-- [ ] feat: scrollable preview window
 - [ ] fix: mouse wont focus unfocused menus